trsqr/mijia_mqtt/README.md

 # mijia_mqtt
 Simple script to report temperature, humidity and battery level of Xiaomi Mijia Bluetooth Temperature and Humidity Sensor to MQTT.
 Requires gatttool, mosquitto_pub, bc and xxd tools to be installed.

-On Ubuntu 18.04 these packages can be installed with:
+On Ubuntu 18.04 these packages can be installed with
 ```apt install xxd bc mosquitto-clients bluez```

 Temperatures returned are Celsius degrees.